 From the start of De Beers company in 1888 until now they controlled about 80-85% of all the rough diamond mining and distribution in the world.
 They operate in 36 countries.
 Although they were forced to dismantle a part of the company due to laws to prevent a complete monopoly in certain sectors, De Beers still sells about 30% of all the rough diamonds in the world.

-Together with a lot of rich (the Rothschild’s and J.P.
-Morgan) and powerful people he started De Beers company in 1888.
+Together with a lot of rich (the Rothschilds and J.P.
+Morgan) and powerful people, he started the De Beers company in 1888.